In this Section

 Paul has been a resident of Milton Keynes since 2003.
 He is married with two children, one of whom attends Oakgrove Secondary School.
 His involvement in education governance began in 2012, when he joined the Board of Governors of Monkston Primary School as a parent governor and development governor.
 He then took on the chair of the Finance, Personnel and Resources sub-committee in 2014 and was subsequently appointed as Chairman of the Governors in July 2015.
 He headed-up the process of the academy conversion for Monkston Primary School and ultimately its integration into the Kingsbridge Educational Trust in July 2017, joining the Trust’s Board of Directors in May 2017.

-Outside of his role in the Trust, Paul has worked in information technology for over twenty-five years, seventeen of which have been as a security executive and a chief information security officer in several industry sectors, including financial services; retail; critical national infrastructure; food and beverage; data analytics and market research.
+Outside of his role in the Trust, Paul has worked in information technology for over 25 years, 17 of which have been as a security executive and a chief information security officer in several industry sectors, including financial services; retail; critical national infrastructure; food and beverage; data analytics and market research.
 A certified information security professional holding credentials from both ISC² and ISACA, he has previously spoken and written on many security leadership topics, including engaging with the board; building and sustaining robust enterprise security cultures; sustaining high-performing security teams and managing mental well-being in the cyber security industry.
 Paul is a Fellow of the Chartered Institute of Information Security, a Chartered IT Professional and a member of the British Computer Society.

 Clerk to the Board of Directors - Mrs Julie Mason